Coahuiltecan: Language

 This map shows (in orange) the proximity of Coahuiltecan peoples in Texas, although most authorities would not include the Karankawa and Tonkawa as Coahuiltecan.

 The Coahuiltecan languages are a collection of related languages.
 It should not be confused with the Coahuilteco language.
-The Coahuiltecan languages are extinct, but there are efforts by scholars such as Jessica L. Sánchez Flores (Nahua descent) to revive them.
+Although the Coahuiltecan languages are now extinct, there are revival efforts including those by Tap Pilam Coahuiltecan Nation language director to revive Pajalate and by scholars such as Jessica L. Sánchez Flores (claimed Nahua descent).

 Linguists have suggested that Coahuiltecan belongs to the Hokan language family of present-day California, Arizona, and Baja California.
-Most modern linguists, however, discount this theory for lack of evidence; instead, they believe that the Coahuiltecan were diverse in both culture and language.
+Most modern linguists, however, discount this theory for lack of evidence; instead, they believe that the Coahuiltecans were diverse in both culture and language.
 At least seven different languages are known to have been spoken, one of which is called Coahuiltecan or Pakawa, spoken by a number of bands near San Antonio.
 The best-known of the languages are Comecrudo and Cotoname, both spoken by people in the delta of the Rio Grande and Pakawa.
 Catholic Missionaries compiled vocabularies of several of these languages in the 18th and 19th centuries, but the language samples are too small to establish relationships between and among the languages.

-The Karankawa and Tonkawa were possibly linguistically related to the Coahuiltecan.
+The Karankawa and Tonkawa languages were possibly linguistically related to some Coahuiltecan languages.

 Population

 Over more than 300 years of Spanish colonial history, their explorers and missionary priests recorded the names of more than 1000 bands or ethnic groups.
 Band names and their composition doubtless changed frequently, and bands were often identified by geographic features or locations.
 Most of the bands apparently numbered between 100 and 500 people.
 The total population of non-agricultural Indians, including the Coahuiltecan, in northeastern Mexico and neighboring Texas at the time of first contact with the Spanish has been estimated by two different scholars as 86,000 and 100,000.
 Possibly 15,000 of these lived in the Rio Grande delta, the most densely populated area.
 In 1757, Spanish chroniclers recorded a small group of Africans living in the delta, apparently refugees from slavery.

 Smallpox and slavery decimated the Coahuiltecan in the Monterrey area by the mid-17th century.
-Due to their remoteness from the major areas of Spanish expansion, the Coahuiltecan in Texas may have suffered less from introduced European diseases and slave raids than did the indigenous populations in northern Mexico.
-But, the diseases spread through contact among indigenous peoples with trading.
-After a Franciscan Roman Catholic Mission was established in 1718 at San Antonio, the indigenous population declined rapidly, especially from smallpox epidemics beginning in 1739.
-Most groups disappeared before 1825, with their survivors absorbed by other Indigenous and mestizo populations of Texas or Mexico.
+Due to their remoteness from the major areas of Spanish expansion, the Coahuiltecan in Texas may have suffered less from introduced European diseases and slave raids than did the Indigenous populations in northern Mexico.
+But, the diseases spread through contact among Indigenous peoples with trading.
+After a Franciscan Roman Catholic Mission was established in 1718 at San Antonio, the Indigenous population declined rapidly, especially from smallpox epidemics beginning in 1739.
+Most groups disappeared before 1825, with many survivors being absorbed by other Indigenous and mestizo populations of Texas or Mexico.